Data Communication Terminologies

 Data means information in digital format and communication means to exchange information between two or many users in anyways like speaking, texting, or any other modes of the medium.
 So, data communication is simply the exchange of data between two or many users through the transmission media like twisted pair cable, coaxial cable, optical fibers, radio wave, satellite microwave, etc. The user or device that sends the data is the source and the user that receives the data is a receiver.
+For data interchange to take place, the communicating devices must be a part of a system comprising of a combination of hardware and software.
+Its efficiency depends on four fundamental characteristics.

 Here are some data communication terminologies listed below: